 - Convenient, fast and safe, a debit card doubles as both an ATM Card and a plastic check.

-- Get cash and check balances at Country Bank ATMs with no access fees.
+- Get cash and check balances at Country Bank ATMs and select Rite Aid stores with no access fees.

 - You can use your card to automatically pay many of your recurring monthly bills like Internet access, insurance payments and utility bills.